-Labor Cost Growth in Business Economy 2006-2015
+Labor Cost Growth in Manufacturing 2007-2017

-Note: Annual average growth in percent Source: Eurostat 2016
+Note: Annual average growth in percent Source: Eurostat 2018

-Germany's Research Strategy

-Germany is Europe's biggest research spender, with total research and development (R&D) expenditure of around EUR 84 billion in 2014.
-During the 20-year period 1994 to 2014, R&D spending rose from around EUR 40 billion to EUR 84 billion - equivalent to an average annual growth rate of around 3.8 percent.
-Growth in the period 2013 to 2014 was EUR 4 billion; taking R&D spending up to the EUR 84 billion mark.
-This is equivalent to almost 2.9 percent of gross domestic product and just below the EU goal of three percent as set out in the Europe 2020 strategy.
-The industry sector is responsible for the largest share of R&D spending, with companies responsible for 70 percent (EUR 57 billion) of R&D expenditure.
-The federal government accounts for 17 percent (EUR 14.3 billion) of spending, most of which is allocated to universities and non-university research institutions like the Leibniz Association.
-More than 600 thousand people were employed in R&D in 2014 - equivalent to around 20 percent or 100 thousand more people than in 2000.

-Applied Chemical Research

-Germany is home to four globally renowned nonuniversity research organizations that are active in dealing with the challenges posed by future chemical issues.
+Germany's Research Strategy Germany is Europe's biggest research spender, with total research and development (R&D) expenditure of around EUR 92 billion in 2016.
+During the 20-year period 1996 to 2016, R&D spending rose from around EUR 40 billion to EUR 92 billion - equivalent to an average annual growth rate of around four percent.
+Growth in the period 2015 to 2016 was about EUR 4 billion; taking R&D spending up to the EUR 92 billion mark.
+This is equivalent to three percent of gross domestic product and meets the EU goal as set out in the Europe 2020 strategy.
+The industry sector is responsible for the largest share of R&D spending, with companies responsible for 63 percent (EUR 68 billion) of R&D expenditure.
+The federal government accounts for 25 percent (EUR 22.8 billion) of spending, most of which is allocated to universities and non-university research institutions like the Leibniz Association.
+Approximately 660 thousand people were employed in R&D in 2016 - equivalent to around 35 percent or 170 thousand more people than in 2006.
+Applied Chemical Research Germany is home to four globally renowned non-university research organizations active in dealing with the challenges posed by future chemical issues.
 These are the Max Planck Society (13 institutes), Fraunhofer-Gesellschaft (6 institutes), Helmholtz Association (4 institutes), and the Leibniz Association (5 institutes).
 They are autonomous and able to respond to the dynamic changes and demands of the industry thanks to their financing structure.
 Quality assurance through peer review and patent marketing units ensure basic research at the highest international level.
 They all undertake applied research that drives economic development and creates benefits for society.
 The majority of their respective workforces are scientists and engineers, with most of their budgets being generated by contract research for industry.
 Thanks to international collaborations with excellent research partners combined with a focus on the key chemical technologies of the future, German applied research institutes play a prominent role in the European innovation process.

-R&D Expenditure and Type of Research by Actor 2014 in EUR billion
+R&D Expenditure and Type of Research by Actor 2016 in EUR billion